 Confessing Our Need For Christ (Week 1: Beginning The Spiritual Exercises.)*

-Mark 10:35-52: “What Do You Want Jesus to Do For You?”
-Cultivating desire for Jesus enables us to experience God’s loving presence.
+Mark 10:35-52: “What do you want from Jesus?”
+Cultivating a desire for Jesus enables us to experience God’s loving presence.

 Acts 16:6-15: “Paul Discerns the Spirit’s Leading.”
 Paul shows us how to follow the Spirit of Jesus step-by-step.